Top reasons to support Dutch language lessons for expats

 When does my staff reach the necessary level of Dutch fluency?

 This depends on each individual’s available time and language learning challenges.
-We offer level testing at the start and end of the course upon request, and a certificate of completion can also be provided if requested.
+For private Dutch lessons, we offer a personal intake and level testing at the start of the course (and during the course upon request), and a certificate of completion can also be provided if requested.

 What do Dutch language lessons for expats cost?